-According to Lustron expert Tom Fetters, there is a third Lustron in Nashville NC, #2127; four more Lustrons unaccounted for in Wilmington; and one in Carthage.
+Still unaccounted for: according to Lustron expert Tom Fetters, there is a third Lustron in Nashville NC, #2127; four more Lustrons in Wilmington; and one in Carthage.

 Want to help in the search for them?
 Please email Virginia Faust, NCMH's chief Lustron archivist.